Interesting IQ Put And Call Options For February 2022

 Investors in iQIYI Inc (Symbol: IQ) saw new options become available this week, for the February 2022 expiration.
 At Stock Options Channel, our YieldBoost formula has looked up and down the IQ options chain for the new February 2022 contracts and identified one put and one call contract of particular interest.

-The put contract at the $3.00 strike price has a current bid of 10 cents.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $3.00, but will also collect the premium, putting the cost basis of the shares at $2.90 (before broker commissions).
-To an investor already interested in purchasing shares of IQ, that could represent an attractive alternative to paying $4.81/share today.
+The put contract at the $4.50 strike price has a current bid of 43 cents.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $4.50, but will also collect the premium, putting the cost basis of the shares at $4.07 (before broker commissions).
+To an investor already interested in purchasing shares of IQ, that could represent an attractive alternative to paying $4.72/share today.

 Top YieldBoost Calls of the S&P 500 »